Codes of Ethics &

 4. Applicants right to appeal

-4.2 Should a request be declined by the Committee the student has the right to appeal to the Complaints and Appeals Committee.
+4.2 Should a request be declined by the Ethics Committee the student has the right to appeal to the Complaints and Appeals Board.

 4.3 This appeal must be submitted within 7 days after receipt of the decision made by the Research Ethics Committee.